Our Pick for Best Flanger Pedal

 - Very synthetic sounding – The overall sonic experience here seems to focus on extremes, rather than warm, vintage analog versions

 The M152 by MXR is one of the cutest looking effects pedals I have ever seen.
 This thing is seriously diddy and simplistic but still packs a punch.

 So, of course, convenience is the best aspect here.
-The M152 only has two control dials ‘Rate’ and ‘Regen’ which manage the flanger’s frequency and intensity – so, absolutely nobody can get it wrong!
+The M152 only has two control dials: a regen and a rate knob which manage the flanger’s frequency and intensity – so, absolutely nobody can get it wrong!
 It’s minuscule weight and size will also allow you to take it with you without even noticing it’s packed away, which is great news if you’re touring regularly.

 The second-best thing about the M152 is that it uses bucket-brigade technology to produce an authentic analog flanger sound.
 So if you’re a fan of less extreme, but more vintage flangers, you will not be disappointed here.

 Overall, this is a pedal built for simplicity and an ear-pleasing sonic experience, and at this mid-range price, I’d say it’s an excellent option for any guitarist that travels a lot.